danobi/dxuuu.xyz/src/sudo.md

 While this note is not directly related to our curious issue (b/c we are not getting `dd` to send signals), it is important to note there are special cases carved out.
-This is relevant later.

 ## Changes in sudo

-Keeping in mind there are various corner cases and carve-outs for `sudo` signal propagation behavior, the obvious suspect is a change in `sudo`.
+Keeping in mind the aforementioned signal propagation corner cases, the obvious suspect is a change in `sudo`.
 From comparing the local version to the CI version (`1.9.13p2` vs `1.8.21p2`), we discover [this commit][0] which landed in `1.9.13p1`.

 The old behavior (before the change) was to: